seontechnologies/playwright-utils/docs/auth-session.md

 ### Testing Against Different Deployment Environments

 The auth library supports testing against different deployment environments through the enhanced `AuthOptions` interface.
-You can specify the environment directly, and the base URL will be determined automatically using the `getBaseUrl` utility:
+You can specify the environment directly in your test configuration:

 ```typescript
 // Create a test for a specific environment